-Table 3 above lists all nine sites considered by the CRWG and levels of support that will be provided based on the ranking results.
-The two priority two sites will receive program funding and technical assistance support from the Hawai'i Coral Management Grant in the initial three to five years.
-Some sites will continue to have technical support and also receive funds for implementation of LAS projects throughout 2010.
-Several sites identified have received large amounts of LAS funds in the past and there is a continued desire on the part of several LAS advisory groups to support initiatives in these areas when possible.
-The final group of sites are in need of additional community/agency engagement before designation as a HCRS priority site.
+Table 4 below lists all nine sites considered by the CRWG and levels of support that will be provided based on the ranking results.
+Tier A identifies the two priority two sites that will receive program funding and technical assistance support from the Hawai'i Coral Management Grant in the initial three to five years.
+Tier B sites will have continued technical support and some sites will also receive funds for implementation of LAS projects throughout 2010.
+Several sites in tier B have received large amounts of LAS funds in the past and there is a continued desire on the part of several LAS advisory groups to support initiatives in these areas when possible.
+Tier C sites are in need of additional community/agency engagement before designation as a HCRS priority site.
 Sites will be reevaluated in 2013 and additional sites could be added as priorities at that time.